micahwoods/atcweb3/content/post/what-we-talk-about-when-we-talk-about-disturbance/index.md

 {{< figure src="sign_care_post_planting_grass.jpg" caption="I'd generally like to minimize disturbance, to have less of a need to care for the grass.">}}

-There was a discussion about this on the [atc-turf Discord](https://discord.gg/K8tWApB5ME), and I mentioned how I think of disturbance.
-This is an elaboration on that, because when I think of a mixed stand of bentgrass and *Poa annua*, and minimal disturbance, I think of David Bataller and the bentgrass greens at PGA Catalunya.
+There was a discussion about this on the atc-turf Discord, and I mentioned how I think of disturbance.
+This is an elaboration on that, because when I think of a mixed stand of bentgrass and *Poa annua*, and minimal disturbance, I think of David Bataller and the bentgrass greens at Camiral (formerly PGA Catalunya).

-Here's a short clip from [Flying Blind](https://vimeo.com/micahwoods/flying) in which David explains this.
+Here's a short clip from [Flying Blind](https://youtu.be/n8Ir2lVnGyE) in which David explains this.

 {{< video src="disturbance.mp4" controls="yes" >}}

-The first time I went to PGA Catalunya it was late autumn of 2012 and there was already plenty of snow in the Pyrenees.
+The first time I went to Girona it was late autumn of 2012 and there was already plenty of snow in the Pyrenees.

 {{< figure src="pga_cat_2012.jpg" >}}